mayukhkchanda/react-interview-experience/README.md

 ## Frontend System Design:
    - **Frontend System Design Playlist**: https://youtube.com/playlist?list=PLI9W87-Dqn7j_x6QtR6sUjycJR7nQLBqT&si=-_A9WXgFsjQL7Ro0

-- I jotted down some of the frequent JavaScript questions and their implementation in this [JavaScript Interview questions](https://mayukhkchanda.github.io/js-interview-questions/) blog.
 - For behavioural questions, have a rough idea about the points that help your case.
 I hope this guide helps you in your preparations.
 My best wishes are with you.
 Thanks for reading.😊